 While each condition has its own set of symptoms, they each share the core common symptom of persistent, excessive fear or worry in situations that are not threatening.

 Generalized Anxiety Disorder

-Individuals with panic disorders experience recurrent and unexpected panic attacks.
+Individuals that suffer from panic disorders experience recurrent and unexpected panic attacks.
 Panic attacks are sudden periods of intense fear that come on very quickly.
-Panic attacks can occur without reason or be brought on by some type of trigger, such as a feared object, person, or situation.
+These can occur without reason or be brought on by triggers, such as feared objects, people, or situations.

 Symptoms of Panic Attacks include:

 - Heart palpitations, pounding heartbeat, or increased heart rate